maxmin13/messageboard-prj/README.md

 The project deploys a Django web application in AWS.</br>
 The web application runs in Gunicorn.</br>
-it uses a PostgreSql database.</br>
+It uses a PostgreSql database.</br>

 ## Requirements: ##